sgapanovich/rancher-terraform/high-availability/README.md

-### Terraform script to create a single node Rancher server in aws ###
+### Terraform script to create a high availability Rancher server in aws ###

 The script:
-1. creates an instance in aws
+1. creates 3 instances in aws
-2. ssh into the instance
+2. creates target groups for ports 80 and 443
-3. runs a docker command for rancher
+3. creates a load balancer
-4. creates a route53 record so you can access your server using dns record
+4. create a route 53 record
+5. uses RKE to create a k8s cluster
+6. uses helm to install certs and rancher

 NOTE:
 as you can see almost all parameters are using variables but the values for those variables are not present.
 I store them in a `.sh` file on my local and run `./variables.sh` before running `terraform apply`.